jessicavieiradev/sauceDemoQA/testCases.md

 | R6 | LT06-R6 |
 | R7 | LT07-R7 |

-## Observações
+## Notes

-* As mensagens de erro seguem o comportamento observado do SauceDemo; confirmar o texto exato na execução, já que o sistema não possui especificação formal.
+* Error messages follow the observed behavior of SauceDemo; verify exact strings during execution as the system lacks formal specifications.
-* Ordem sugerida de execução: LT01-R1 (Smoke Test) primeiro.
-Se falhar, a execução da suíte é suspensa (critério 9.3 do plano de teste).
+* Suggested execution order: LT01-R1 (Smoke Test) first.
+If it fails, execution of the full suite is suspended (criterion 9.3 of the test plan).